RustForWeb/floating-ui/packages/core/README.md

 # floating-ui-core

-This is the platform-agnostic core of Floating UI, exposing the main `computePosition` function but no platform interface logic.
+This is the platform-agnostic core of Floating UI, exposing the main [`compute_position`](./src/compute_position.rs) function but no platform interface logic.